 If you've been waiting for a reason to join Twitter, here it is.
 Seriously fun conversation, notices of site updates, quick-turnaround Amazon deals, and fast-and-furious tweeting of quickie hacks.
 (No, not hacks about quickies, although some of us tired parents could probably use them.)

 "Like" Parent Hacks on Facebook

 The Parent Hacks Facebook page is a great place for conversation, and we post updates there so you know whenever there's a new post.
 You can also follow Asha's public updates.

 For those who prefer their hacks delivered.
-Enter your email address below and we'll send you the full text of each day's hacks.
 We will never spam you or distribute your email address.
+Sign up here.

 About the Founder and Publisher